OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:23

-Jesus replied, “The hour has come for the Son of Man to be glorified.
+Jesus answered, “The time has come for the Son of Man to be glorified.

 ## John 12:24